PeterKrooni/filmkveld/README.md

 1. open a terminal
 2. navigate to filmkveld\src\backend
 3. install node dependecies by running `npm install`
-4. run the backend by using `npm run serve`
+4. run the backend by using `npm run server`

 ### Frontend:
 1. open your terminal